 After studying with his mentors in Israel, Eva Wasserman and Prof. Izhak Katap, Ben Shalom continued his musical education at the Hochschule Für Musik Hanns Eisler Berlin with Prof. Diethelm Kühn.

-Ben-Shalom participated in international festivals such as the Luzern music Festival, the Bonn Beethoven Festival, the Podium Festival, the ID festival, the Richard Wagner Festival, Dresdner Musikfestspiele, and many others.
-He has performed in orchestras such as the German Opera House and Richard Wagner Fest.
+Ben Shalom participated in international festivals such as the Luzern music Festival, the Bonn Beethoven Festival, the Podium Festival, the ID festival, the Richard Wagner Festival, Dresdner Musikfestspiele, and many others.
+He has performed in orchestras such as the German Opera House and Richard Wagner Fest and others.

 Ben Shalom plays on several Schwenk und Seggelke clarinets.